Vulkemp/foray-irradiance-cache/examples/00-direct-light-cache/README.md

   * DIRECT_TRACE: only direct raytrace, part #2 of default
   * DIRECT_IC: direct illumination though ic
   * DEBUG_PATTERN: a debug pattern repeating every 10 probes
+* C: clear irradiance cache, also happens when switching modes

 ## Code
 The type [IrradianceCache](src/IrradianceCache.h) manages all the resources required for the Irradiance Cache.